espressif/arduino-esp32/docs/en/api/rainmaker.rst

 **NOTE**:

 - This API should always be called inside device write callback, if you aimed at updating n reporting parameter values, changed via RainMaker Client (Phone App), to the ESP RainMaker cloud.
-- If not called then paramter values will not be updated to the ESP RainMaker cloud.
+- If not called then parameter values will not be updated to the ESP RainMaker cloud.

 printQR
 *******